 Show gratitude in whatever form you like.
 Do you love writing out full paragraphs detailing the events and what made you grateful?
 Go for it!
 Are you more of a bullet-point person?
 Great—you don’t have to write a novel.
+Perhaps you are a gratitude list person?
 Just get your thoughts down.

 It’s also important to remember that not everyone approaches journal writing the same way.
 Perhaps you’re more excited about the idea of posting something on your social media account daily.
 You can go on Instagram or Facebook and share gratitude for your friends and family to see.

 Does an actual journal scare you?
 Maybe you have a whiteboard on your fridge and you can simply jot down your gratitude with a dry-erase marker.
 (However, if you want to keep a record of your 30-day gratitude challenge, I suggest an actual notebook or journal.)

 Another reminder: your gratitude journal is all about your own journey to being more content and developing an appreciation for the good in your life.
 Don’t worry if you can’t think of big stuff every day.
 You can probably find plenty of small moments of gratitude to acknowledge, like someone holding the door open for you or your five-year-old giving you a dandelion from the yard.